 Observations

+In FR1, DL+UL evaluation, DU, VR30Mbps-30Fps, it was identified from Source QC that making evenly spaced traffic arrival offset provide the mean power saving gain of 2.01% in the range of 1.82~2.21% with respect to all synced traffic arrival offset with marginal loss in DL+UL UE satisfied rate.

 In FR1, DL+UL evaluation, DU, VR30Mbps-30Fps, it was identified from Source QC that making evenly spaced traffic arrival offset provide the mean power saving gain of 4.16% in the range of 2.13~6.19% with respect to all synced traffic arrival offset with marginal loss in DL+UL UE satisfied rate.

 Table 132 Source specific data: FR1, DL+UL, VR45Mbps-60Fps, ULPose60Fps